open-compensation-token-license/license-token-website/wikisrc/blockchain-for-charity.md

 ## Understanding Blockchain

 To appreciate blockchain's potential in the charity sector, it's essential to grasp what blockchain technology entails.
 At its core, a blockchain is a decentralized and distributed digital ledger that records transactions across multiple computers.
 This architecture ensures that recorded transactions cannot be altered retroactively, enhancing transparency and security.
 Blockchain operates on principles of decentralization, encryption, and consensus, meaning all participants in the network must agree on the validity of transactions, ensuring trustworthiness without needing intermediaries.
+Learn more about [what is blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 ## Improving Transparency and Trust

 One of the most significant challenges facing charitable organizations is the lack of transparency and the public's subsequent distrust.
 Donors often hesitate to contribute due to concerns about mismanagement or corruption, fearing that their contributions may not reach the intended beneficiaries.
 Blockchain addresses these concerns by providing an immutable and transparent record of transactions.
 Every donation, expenditure, and transfer of funds can be traced on the blockchain, allowing donors to verify that their contributions are used appropriately.

 Moreover, [smart contracts](https://en.wikipedia.org/wiki/Smart_contract), which are self-executing contracts with the terms of the agreement directly written into code, enhance transparency further.
 Charities can use smart contracts to automate the disbursement of funds, ensuring that money is released only when predetermined conditions are met.
+Explore more about [smart contracts on blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ## Reducing Operational Costs